xfox64x/pwnagotchi_plugins/README.md

 There's no clear benefit to using more than one GPS device, beyond testing antenna/signal strength (your receivers aren't magically more accurate).

+## event_multithreading_for_plugins/*
+I've added logic to multithread and queue events for plugins.
+It's been noted that the way pwnagotchi handles tasking events on the plugins causes everything to slow, depending on the collective speed of the plugins, because they were being processed serially.
+The `pwnagotchi/plugins/__init__.py` has been updated to create a thread-managed queue for each event type, for each plugin.
+When an event is processed on all plugins containing a function definition for the event, it gets added to the back of a queue for processing that specific type of event on a valid plugin, and then the thread will take care of executing the events in the order they came in.
+Moving forward, this should have little, if any, impact on my future development efforts because I fully expect evilsocket to put out their own multithreaded version soon, but I can't be bothered to follow arbitrary style guides for free.
+However, I'm not sure this will work on any future evilsocket pwnagotchi releases because I cannot predict what they will do.
+My pwnagotchi fork should contain all of the fixes/plugins/etc. here; I'll consider being an asshole in the future.

 #### Coming soon
 * Comms over GSM/GPRS
 * That WPS shit everyone keeps talking about